-Prepare miRNA-augmented pathways for integrative miRNA-mRNA pathway analyses
+Prepare miRNA-augmented pathways for integrative miRNA-mRNA pathway analyses database The name of the database to use.
+It must be one of: KEGG, Reactome, and

 This function takes influential miRNA-mRNA interactions, identified by the mirnaIntegration() function, and adds them to biological pathways retrieved from a pathway database such as KEGG, WikiPathways and Reactome.
 The pathways returned from this function are needed to perform a topologically-aware integrative pathway analysis (TAIPA) through the topologicalAnalysis() function.